kuujo/vertigo/README.md

 * Network components can be written in **any Vert.x supported language**, with APIs for Vertigo 0.6 in [Javascript][vertigo-js] and [Python][vertigo-python]

+For an in-depth explaination of how Vertigo works, see [how it works](#how-it-works)

 ### New in Vertigo 0.7
 Vertigo 0.7 represents a significant directional shift for Vertigo.
 In my view, Vertigo is finally gaining an identity of its own.
 We have now adopted many concepts of